EternaStar86/achamps/readme.md

 #aCHAMPS
-This is a sport apps
+This is an international sports and esport app.